Frequently Asked Questions

 Squawka looks all funny/isn't displaying properly/won't update anymore, what should I do?Most issues with Squawka can be resolved by updating your browser (see below) or by refreshing the page.
 If you are still encountering issues you can try clearing your cache from your browser's internet privacy settings.
 If your particular problem hasn't gone away, please email us at email@example.com

 I've seen a bug, should I ignore it?Please don't ignore any bugs, no matter how small.
 We're in beta phase and every single bit of feedback is invaluable to us.
 If you see anything amiss, email us at firstname.lastname@example.org and we'll try to solve the issue for you as quickly as we can.

 I have a question/complaint about the data/information on Squawka.com, where can I get more info?If you have any question, issue or complaint you'd like to raise with us, please get in touch by email email@example.com and we'll get back to you as soon as we can.

 I need to talk shop with Squawka, how do I get in touch?Send an email to firstname.lastname@example.org or if you prefer to call, our office number is 0207 947 4134.

-Who are the Squawka team?There are 11 of us and we are based in London.
+Who are the Squawka team?There are over 30 of us and we are based in London.
 Our backgrounds include tech, marketing, product development, web design, data analysis.
 Most of all, we love football and working for Squawka is the next best thing to playing the beautiful game.